raspberrypi/documentation/configuration/config-txt/video.md

 #### hdmi_force_hotplug

-Setting this to `1` pretends that the HDMI hotplug signal is asserted, so it appears that a HDMI display is attached.
+Setting `hdmi_force_hotplug` to `1` pretends that the HDMI hotplug signal is asserted, so it appears that a HDMI display is attached.
 In other words, HDMI output mode will be used, even if no HDMI monitor is detected.

 #### hdmi_ignore_hotplug

-Setting this to `1` pretends that the HDMI hotplug signal is not asserted, so it appears that a HDMI display is not attached.
+Setting `hdmi_ignore_hotplug` to `1` pretends that the HDMI hotplug signal is not asserted, so it appears that a HDMI display is not attached.
 In other words, composite output mode will be used, even if an HDMI monitor is detected.

 #### disable_overscan

-Set to `1` to disable [overscan](../raspi-config.md#overscan).
+Set `disable_overscan` to `1` to disable [overscan](../raspi-config.md#overscan).

 #### overscan_left

-Specifies the number of pixels to skip on the left edge of the screen.
+The `overscan_left` command specifies the number of pixels to skip on the left edge of the screen.
 Increase this value if the text flows off the left edge of the screen; decrease it if there is a black border between the left edge of the screen and the text.

 #### overscan_right

-Specifies the number of pixels to skip on the right edge of the screen.
+The `overscan_right` command specifies the number of pixels to skip on the right edge of the screen.

 #### overscan_top

-Specifies the number of pixels to skip on the top edge of the screen.
+The `overscan_top` command specifies the number of pixels to skip on the top edge of the screen.

 #### overscan_bottom

-Specifies the number of pixels to skip on the bottom edge of the screen.
+The `overscan_bottom` command specifies the number of pixels to skip on the bottom edge of the screen.

 #### overscan_scale

-Set to `1` to force any non-framebuffer layers to conform to the overscan settings.
+Set `overscan_scale` to `1` to force any non-framebuffer layers to conform to the overscan settings.

 #### framebuffer_width

-Specifies the console framebuffer width in pixels.
+The `framebuffer_width` command specifies the console framebuffer width in pixels.
 The default is the display width minus the total horizontal overscan.

 #### framebuffer_height

-Specifies the console framebuffer height in pixels.
+The `framebuffer_height` command specifies the console framebuffer height in pixels.
 The default is the display height minus the total vertical overscan.

 #### framebuffer_depth

-Specifies the console framebuffer depth in bits per pixel.
+Use `framebuffer_depth` to specify the console framebuffer depth in bits per pixel.
 The default value is `16`.

 | framebuffer_depth | result | notes |
 | --- | --- | --- |